jcwilk/bueller/README.markdown

  * Use `version:write` and specify `BUILD=pre1`
  * Edit VERSION by hand to add a fourth version segment

-Jeweler does not provide a `version:bump:build` because the build version can really be anything, so it's hard to know what should be the next bump.
+Bueller does not provide a `version:bump:build` because the build version can really be anything, so it's hard to know what should be the next bump.

 ## Releasing

-Jeweler handles releasing your gem into the wild:
+Bueller handles releasing your gem into the wild:

     rake release